thoqbk/traprange/_Docs/invoice/README.md

 ```
 PO-{list of digits}
 ```
-we also see that the PO number stay alone, far from other words so we can make the pattern stronger by adding suffix and prefix spaces.
+we also see that the PO number stays alone, far from other words so we can make the pattern stronger by adding suffix and prefix spaces.
 The better pattern should be
 ```
 {at least 5 spaces}PO-{list of digits}{at least 5 spaces}
 ```